 - OpenVPN UDP 1194/TCP 443, IKEv2, PPTP and L2TP/IPsec protocols

 - Free plan (3 servers, 2 GB download limit, with 128-bit encryption)

 As you can see from the list above, Zoog VPN is adequately featured with most of the important settings you are likely to need.
-However, it is worth noting that its lack of a killswitch does mean that you will leak data to your ISP if the VPN connection drops out.
-This makes it slightly risky for people performing torrenting via P2P.
+However, it is worth noting that its lack of a killswitch on Android, iOS, and Windows does mean that you will leak data to your ISP if the VPN connection drops out.
+This makes it slightly risky for people performing torrenting via P2P on a Windows system.

 Privacy and Security

-ZoogVPN is based in the Isle of Man which although a crown-dependency is not a part of the United Kingdom.
+ZoogVPN is based in Greece.
 Surveillance is not thought to be a problem, and overall it is an Okay place for a VPN provider to be located.
-Though of course, the UK connection should be eyed with great suspicion.
+Though of course, any EU country that implements data retention directives can justly be eyed with a degree of suspicion.

 ZoogVPN offers excellent OpenVPN encryption with the paid plan via an AES 256-bit cipher (for both control and data channels) and HMAC SHA1 (data channel)/HMAC SHA256 (control channel) for authentication.
 Zoog also uses an RSA-2048 handshake and DHE-2048 PFS or Perfect Forward Secrecy.
 This makes it a very good service in terms of privacy.